karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 ![vs-dump-debug](/img/vs-dump-debug.png)

-Keep im mind that a dump it's a snapshot of you application in a concrete point of time, so you can't debug the application, but what we can do is select "Debug > Windows > Threads" to get a  list of what were the threads doing at the time we captured the dump.
+Keep im mind that a dump it's a snapshot of your application in a concrete point of time, so you can't debug the application, but what we can do is select "Debug > Windows > Threads" to get a  list of what were the threads doing at the time we captured the dump.

 And as you can see on the next screenshot, it looks suspicious the amount of threads that are on the "Sleep" state.

 ![vs-dump-threads-view](/img/vs-dump-threads-view.png)

-Another thing we can do is select "Debug > Windows > Parallel Stacks" and it gives us a more graphical view of what's happening with the threads.
+Another thing we can do is select "Debug > Windows > Parallel Stacks" and it gives us a more graphical view of what's happening with the active threads.

 ![vs-dump-parallel-stacks](/img/vs-dump-parallel-stacks.png)